mgadi/naemonbox/doc/installation_guide/index.rst

     rm localtime
     ln -s /usr/share/zoneinfo/Europe/Paris ./localtime

-GNU/Linux Debian 7 Installation
+GNU/Linux Debian 7 (or later) Installation
 =========

-`Naemonbox <https://blog.mg-monitoring.com/>`_ require for running a machine with Debian GNU/Linux 7 ready (or based on Debian) that has network access.
+`Naemonbox <https://blog.mg-monitoring.com/>`_ require for running a machine with Debian GNU/Linux 7 or later ready (or based on Debian) that has network access.

 Once you have access to your server, either directly or by SSH, you can install Naemonbox using the install script.